PelleLille/hsl-docs/helo.rst

    * **disconnect** (boolean) disconnect the client.
 The default is ``false``.
    * **reply_codes** (array) The array may contain *code* (number) and *enhanced* (array of three numbers).
 The default is pre-defined.

+.. function:: SetHELO(senderhelo)

+  Change the HELO hostname for the current connection.

+  :param string senderhelo: an hostname
+  :return: senderhelo if successful
+  :rtype: string or none
+  :updates: ``$senderhelo``

 .. function:: GetExtensions()

   Return the current SMTP service extensions to be sent if the EHLO command was issued.